Chaitalykundu/Web-Development/09-Interview-Questions/HTML/Questions.md

 # 19. What is HTML form validation ?

-HTML form validation is a process of examiningthe HTML form page’s contents to avoid errored-out data being sent to the server.
+HTML form validation is a process of examining the HTML form page’s contents to avoid errored-out data being sent to the server.
 This process is a significant step in developing HTML-based web applications, as it can easily improve the quality of the web page or the web application.
 There are two ways to perform the HTML form Validation, and they are by Using HTML5 built-in functionality and by Using JavaScript.

 &nbsp;